-Alleged thief accused of assaulting man he tried to rob
+Man accused of assaulting alleged thief who tried to rob him

 JERSEY SHORE — Within an hour after Broadway Hotel owner Silvio DeParasis caught a “heavily intoxicated” Michael Spotts inside the hotel’s closed bar one afternoon last week, the 56-year-old businessman broke into Spotts’ apartment and assaulted him, Tiadaghton Valley Regional police alleged in court papers.